NikhilPaliwal11/Application-Tastic/README.md

 iv.
 Education Qualification v/s Do you use govt. application.

-3) To find out the reasons that initiates people to download mobile
+2) To find out the reasons that initiates people to download mobile applications.

-applications

-5) To identify and analyze socio demographic factors that effects people

-decision to use E-wallet application.
+3) To identify and analyze socio demographic factors that effects people decision to use E-wallet application.

-7) To check if demonetization has an effect on usage of E-wallet
+4) To check if demonetization has an effect on usage of E-wallet application.
-application.

-9) To find out the most preferred E-Wallet application.
+5) To find out the most preferred E-Wallet application.

-10) To obtain an overall review on
+6) To obtain an overall review on

 i.
 Different types of different websites.